Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/02-configuration.md

     --telemetry-url 'wss://api.telemetry.manta.systems/submit/ 0'
 ```

-list of official polkadot relay chain rpc endpoints can be found on https://wiki.polkadot.network/docs/maintain-endpoints

 ### parameters with special significance for collator maintainers
 two sets of parameters are supplied to the substrate node binary (manta), separated by a double-dash (`--`). the first set controls the behavior of the parachain node. the second set controls the behaviour of the embedded relay-chain node.
 - significant **parachain** parameters